 9. Ben Lomond Ski Field Area, Ben Lomond National Park, Tasmania

 Head to the Ben Lomond Ski Field Area which is about an hour and a half by car from Launceston.
 It is the only ski area in Tasmania accessible by car.
 If you are a beginner or intermediate level skier, this is the best pick as it has seven lifts with which you can escape the long lift lines.

 In order to access the resort sitting at 1.453 metres, visitors must traverse through switchback-riddled Jacob’s Ladders and a serpentine two-lane road.
 But It is always said that we get the best view only after the hardest climb.
 The spectacular views will be worth it for sure.
 Tourists can also catch a shuttle from the parks and wildlife services registration booth.
 Kids can enjoy the sheltered toboggan run and snow play areas here.

 Buckle up your shoes, peak the cliffs and kick some wax.
 With the best set of ski resorts in Australia, you will definitely have an enjoyable winter season.
 Its time to rise and glide for the mountains are ready to dance with you.
-Head tot he Pickyoutrail website and start planning your trip to Australia right away.
+Head tot he Pickyoutrail and start planning your trip to Australia right away with the help of our Australia Tour Packages.
 See you on the slopes!